Welcome to A Miner Detail.

 Ryan Miner | Mental Health | Personal Redemption

-Ryan Miner advocates for increased mental health resources in public schools alongside his wife, Kimberly.
+Ryan Miner and his wife, Kimberly, advocate for mental health resources in public schools.
 Kimberly and Ryan also volunteer for a nonprofit teen suicide prevention organization.

-Aside from Maryland politics, Ryan occasionally publishes content on mental and emotional health issues from a first-person perspective and discusses his journey with depression and anxiety.
+Aside from Maryland politics, Ryan occasionally publishes content on mental and emotional health from a first-person perspective, discussing and sharing his personal journey with depression, anxiety, and Attention Deficit Disorder.

-Moreover, Ryan often incorporates his redemption story into much of his writing; he speaks openly, honestly, and transparently about his past mistakes and overcoming adversity.
+Ryan often incorporates his redemption narrative into his writing; he speaks openly, honestly, and transparently about his past mistakes, overcoming adversity, and helping others over the ghosts of their past.

 “My momma always said, ‘You’ve got to put the past behind you before you can move on.'” – Forrest Gump